 A franchisee might receive training, franchise accounting systems, and marketing materials.
 Business format franchising strives for consistency across franchise locations.
 There’s less independence because each location is required to look, serve, and act like the other franchises.
 And, all locations must have the same name.

-Benefits of owning a franchise
+Perks of owning a franchise

 There are many reasons you might consider opening a franchise.
 To find out if franchising is right for you, take a look at these benefits of owning a franchise.